aleph-naught2tog/live_tinkering/README.md

 The current LiveView docs are inline yet, I think, but you can see them [here](https://github.com/phoenixframework/phoenix_live_view/blob/master/lib/phoenix_live_view.ex).

-## Starting setup

 None of this is necessary if you're cloning down the repo (I think), but this is what I did to actually get everything set up from a basic Phoenix project.

 Nothing interesting beyond what the LiveView docs already say, but I like having things in one place.

 ## Initial steps

 First, create a new Phoenix project.

 For this one, I ran `mix phx.new live_tinkering --no-ecto`.
 (The `--no-ecto` option is to skip adding Ecto as a dependency, since I'm not using a database here.)
 Go ahead and follow any prompts that come up; I think there's one about installing dependencies.

 We need to add `phoenix_live_view` as a dependency in our `assets` -- remember to run `npm install` after this _from your `assets` folder_.
 Update your `package.json` file so that `"dependencies"` looks like this.

 (Please note the trailing comma on the last line if you are copying and pasting; JSON is real touchy about commas.)